mlswg/mls-protocol/draft-ietf-mls-protocol.md

 data origin authentication properties afforded by signatures within the group are degraded.

-Uniqueness of keys in leaf nodes is assured by explicit checks on leaf nodes being added to the tree by Add or Update proposals, or in the `path` field of a Commit.
+Uniqueness of keys in leaf nodes is assured by explicitly checking each leaf node being added to the tree by in Add proposal, in an Update proposals, or in the `path` field of a Commit.
 Details can be found in {{leaf-node-validation}},
 {{proposal-list-validation}}, and {{processing-a-commit}}.
-Uniqueness of encryption keys in parent nodes is assured by checking that the keys in an UpdatePath are not found elsewhere in the tree (see {{processing-a-commit}}.
+Uniqueness of encryption keys in parent nodes is assured by checking that the keys in an UpdatePath are not found elsewhere in the tree (see {{processing-a-commit}}).

 ## KeyPackage Reuse